google/beautiful-audio-editor/README.md

 Unit tests currently use Google Closure's junit utility class.

-Unit tests for certain javascript classes can be run by starting a web server in the home audio-cat directory, again with say
+Unit tests for certain javascript classes can be run by starting a web server in the home repository directory, again with say

 ```bash
 python -m SimpleHTTPServer